MP Board Class 7 Maths Solutions For Chapter 2 Fractions and Decimals

 2. 75% of plants had round seeds while 25% of plants had wrinkled seeds.
 The ratio is 3: 1.

-MPBSE Class 10 Chapter 9 Heredity Question And Answers
+Mpbse Class 10 Science Chapter 9 Solutions

 Question 3.
 “A trait may be inherited but may not be expressed.”
 Justify the statement with the help of a suitable example.